jitendramarndi/zoo-animals/Answers.md

 In the context of class, Polymorphism allows us to use an instance of the child class to initialize or assign to a parent class reference variable, This type of polymorphism is also known as subtype polymorphism, as the child class will be a subtype of the parent class.

 The two other types of polymorphism are - Runtime polymorphism and Compile-time polymorphism.
 Runtime polymorphism occurs when a method in the parent class is overridden by the child class.
 Now, the function call will be resolved at runtime depending on the instance being used.
 It is also known as Function overriding.
-Compile time polymorphism is function overloading.
+Compile time polymorphism includes function overloading and operator overloading.

  It occurs when the same function name is used in the multiple function definitions.
 Which function to be called will be resolved depending on the number and type of parameters used in the function call.

 <br/>